Is my car worth less after an accident?

 Your car could be worth less after a serious crash.

-Obviously, in the case of Category A and B cars, the vehicle will be worth only what you can get when you scrap your car, or for its parts.
-Category S and N cars still have hope of selling to a dealer or private buyer, but they will be worth less than a car that has never been involved in an accident.
+There’s no one answer to precisely how much less your car will be worth after an accident.
+Cars placed in insurance categories A or B will only be worth what you can get when you scrap your car, or for its parts.
+Category S and N cars still have hope of selling to a dealer or private buyer, but they’ll be worth less than vehicles that have never been involved in an accident.

 What is diminished value?